 What are symptoms of a retinal vein occlusion?

 People who develop a retinal vein occlusion typically have the sudden onset of blurred vision in one eye (there are many other ocular conditions which cause the sudden onset of blurred vision so an examination is needed to determine the cause).
 Some retinal vein occlusions have no symptoms.

 Treatment of retinal vein occlusions

 There a number of treatments which may help the vision in eyes with retinal vein occlusions.
 Laser photocoagulation for macular edema (swelling) may stabilize or improve vision.
-The injection of steroids or anti-VEGF drugs (anti-vascular endothelial cell growth factors) into the vitreous gel may also be used to treat macular edema associated with venous occlusive disease.
+The injection of anti-VEGF drugs (anti-vascular endothelial growth factors such as ranibizumab, bevacizumab or aflibercept) into the vitreous gel may also be used to treat macular edema associated with venous occlusive disease.
 Some eyes with venous occlusive disease develop the growth of abnormal, fragile blood vessels on the surface of the retina which can cause bleeding into the vitreous gel.
 Vitreous bleeding is usually associated with the sudden onset of floaters in the vision.
 Eyes with central retinal vein occlusions may also develop abnormal blood vessels on the iris which can cause a very severe form of glaucoma called neovascular glaucoma.
 Both neovascularization of the retina and iris are treated with scatter laser photocoagulation to the retina in the office.
 Retinal vein occlusions typically occur in only one eye so fortunately the vision in the fellow eye is unaffected.
 Since retinal vein occlusions are associated with hypertension, elevated cholesterol/triglycerides and diabetes, control of these medical conditions make venous occlusive disease less common.